fss1/ntp_checker/README.md

 + Display Styles, Line Options with Line fill 0, Line Width 2, Null point mode connected; Axis and Grids, show legend right
 + Add a text row as a help menu.
 As above, use the row title and leave the General options title blank
 + When done, Settings -> Export to download the configuration
-+ For single statistics, span 1, height 0 works provided the pre and post description is short and provides a minimal area.
++ For single statistics, span 1, height 0 works provided the pre and post description is short and provides a minimal area
++ Metrics now allow 'ALIAS BY' instead of using the tag value to label the server
++ Chnage admin password and create a view only user.
+Grafana Admin -> Global Users -> Create User (and Edit admin account)

+#### Server administration
+The timewatch script is running on a VM with only 1G of RAM.
+The build script adds sar but this is not enabled.
+edit /etc/cron.d/sysstat to enable, sar -r to check memory used
+service sysstat start, service sysstat status, to check sysstat is running.